cfenollosa/os-tutorial/24-el-capitan/README.md

 binutils
 --------

-Rember: always be careful before pasting walls of text from the internet.
+Remember: always be careful before pasting walls of text from the internet.
 I recommend copying line by line.

 ```sh
 mkdir /tmp/src